XanaduAI/torontonian-sampling/README.md

 # Torontonian Sampling

-This repository contains the source code used to produce the results presented in *"Classical benchmarking of Gaussian Boson Sampling on the Titan supercomputer"* [placeholder for arXiv:XXXX.XXXXX](https://arxiv.org/abs/XXX.XXXX).
+This repository contains the source code used to produce the results presented in *"Classical benchmarking of Gaussian Boson Sampling on the Titan supercomputer"* [arXiv:1810.00900](https://arxiv.org/abs/1810.00900).

 ## Contents